-Adele faces backlash over 'SNL' African sex tourism sketch | NME
+Adele and 'Saturday Night Live' face backlash over African sex tourism sketch | NME

-Adele has come under fire for a controversial sketch on Saturday Night Live on October 24 in which she and series regular Kate McKinnon played White divorcees lusting over African men.
+Adele and Saturday Night Live have come under fire for a controversial sketch on October 24 in which the pop singer and series regular Kate McKinnon played white divorcees lusting over African men.

-During her hosting debut on the popular programme, the singer performed a three-minute sketch in which she, McKinnon and later Heidi Gardner, made fun of White middle-aged divorcees who travel to the African continent for no-strings-attached sex.
+During her hosting debut on the popular programme, the singer performed a three-minute sketch in which she, McKinnon and later Heidi Gardner, made fun of white middle-aged divorcees who travel to the African continent for no-strings-attached sex.

 Backed by a beach at sunset and walking toward the camera, Adele and McKinnon front a mock African Tourist Board ad encouraging women to visit for the scenery and X-rated attractions, boasting repeatedly about its “tribesmen” and “massive bamboos”.

-At one point, a shirtless Black man can be seen strolling into shot, arm-in-arm with an older White woman.
+At one point, a shirtless Black man can be seen strolling into shot, arm-in-arm with an older white woman.

-The sketch was rife with innuendos and Adele was visibly struggling to maintain her composure.

-Though Adele’s hosting efforts were largely praised, many have expressed their regret and surprise at Adele’s taking part in such a sketch.
+Though Adele’s hosting efforts were largely praised, many have expressed their regret and surprise at Adele’s taking part in such a sketch, as CNN has pointed out.

 When SNL reruns this mostly-good Adele episode in a 60-minute window, that Africa sketch will end up memory-holed.
 Holy hell, that was cringey.